 – C.G.
 Jung

 There is a mystery layer to the I Ching because we don’t fully know how or why it began.
-There are other layers, relevant for today, where the book connects with ideas from Jung, Husserl, Hegel, Nietzsche, and other important thinkers.
+There are other layers, relevant for today, where the book connects with ideas from Jung, Husserl, Hegel, Bergson, Nietzsche, and other important thinkers.

 Some people say the book is an oracle and I’m not interested in philosophy.
 But if they read for someone else, they dispense philosophy.
 Other people say the I Ching is a book of wisdom, not divination, but the same applies.
-If you find a relevant hexagram, it doesn’t matter how you do it, the wisdom becomes real not scholarly:
+If you find a relevant hexagram, and it doesn’t matter how you do it, the wisdom becomes real not scholarly:

 – Chung-Ying Cheng, The Primary Way